ARCHITECTURE WHICH SAUMERSAULTS KERALA KAUMUDI WEEKEND MAGAZINE ARTICLE

 Image by Flicker.com.
 Click to find the source link.

 Shankar G - It is wrong to say that the traditional architecture shall be copied.
-The traditional architecture is willing to undergo changes.
+Traditional architecture is willing to undergo changes.
 To completely neglect this, is not right.
 When the Portuguese and the Dutch came to Kerala, they did not rule out the traditional architecture.
 Our architecture and theirs got blended.
 One of the best examples is the Napier Museum in Trivandrum.

 Image by Keralatourism.com.
 Click to find the source link.